 • Offers.
 Daily regulation offer prices are submitted for each unit by the unit owner.
 Owners are required to submit a cost-based offer and may submit a price-based offer.
 Offers include both a capability offer and a performance offer.
-Owners must specify which signal type the unit will be following, RegA or RegD.145 In 2018, there were 227 resources following the RegA signal and 69 resources following the RegD signal.
+Owners must specify which signal type the unit will be following, RegA or RegD.139 In the first three months of 2019, there were 152 resources following the RegA signal and 56 resources following the RegD signal.

 - Price and Cost.
-The weighted average clearing price for regulation was \$25.33 per MW of regulation in 2018.
-This is an increase of \$8.55 per MW, or 50.9 percent, from the weighted average clearing price of \$16.78 per MW in 2017.
-The weighted average cost of regulation in 2018 was \$31.94 per MW of regulation.
-This is an increase of \$8.90 per MW, or 38.6 percent, from the weighted average cost of \$23.04 per MW in 2017. - Prices.
+The weighted average clearing price for regulation was \$14.05 per MW of regulation in the first three months of 2019.
+This is a decrease of \$26.28 per MW, or 65.2 percent, from the weighted average clearing price of \$40.33 per MW in the first three months of 2018.
+The weighted average cost of regulation in the first three months of 2019 was \$18.45 per MW of regulation.
+This is a decrease of \$31.15 per MW, or 62.8 percent, from the weighted average cost of \$49.60 per MW in the first three months of 2018. - Prices.
 RegD resources continue to be incorrectly compensated relative to RegA resources due to an inconsistent application of the marginal benefit factor in the optimization, assignment and settlement processes.
 If the Regulation Market were functioning efficiently, RegD and RegA resources would be paid the same price per effective MW.
 RegA resources are paid on the basis of dollars per effective MW of RegA.
 RegD resources are not paid in terms of dollars per effective MW of RegA because the marginal benefit factor is not used in settlements.
 When the marginal benefit factor is above 1.0, RegD resources are generally (depending on the mileage ratio) underpaid on a per effective MW basis.
-When the MBF is less than one, RegD resources are generally overpaid on a per effective MW basis. - Marginal Benefit Factor Function.
+When the MBF is less than one, RegD resources are generally overpaid on a per effective MW basis.

+- Marginal Benefit Factor Function.
 The marginal benefit factor (MBF) is intended to measure the operational substitutability of RegD resources for RegA resources.
 The marginal benefit factor function is incorrectly defined and applied in the PJM market clearing.
-Correctly defined, the MBF function represents the Marginal Rate of Technical Substitution (MRTS) between RegA and
+Correctly defined, the MBF function represents the Marginal Rate of Technical Substitution (MRTS) between RegA and RegD.

-RegD.
 Correctly implemented, the MBF would be consistently applied in the Regulation Market clearing and settlement.
 The current incorrect and inconsistent implementation of the MBF function has resulted in the PJM Regulation Market over procuring RegD relative to RegA in most hours and in a consistently inefficient market signal to participants regarding the value of RegD to the market in every hour.
-This over procurement of RegD can also degrade the ability of PJM to control ACE.

-• Changes to the Regulation Market.
+This over procurement of RegD can also degrade the ability of PJM to control ACE. - Changes to the Regulation Market.
 The MMU and PJM developed a joint proposal to address the significant flaws in the regulation market design which was approved by the PJM Members Committee on July 27, 2017, and filed with FERC on October 17, 2017.
 The proposal addresses issues with the inconsistent application of the marginal benefit factor throughout the optimization and settlement process in the PJM Regulation Market.
-On March 30, 2018, this joint proposal was rejected by FERC.
-146 The MMU and PJM have filed requests for rehearing.147
+On March 30, 2018, this joint proposal was rejected by FERC.140 The MMU and PJM have filed requests for rehearing.141